KirstenLindseyBlok/Evaluate_PGC_Script/README.md

 ### **Reclassify**

-Starting with the first, the data are reclassified such that only four classes remain, namely: Impervious as 10, Pervious as 20, Bare as 30, and Other as 40.
-Moreover, make sure that when the local variables are set for the ground truth classification, the [code_block](Scripts/C_Reclassification.py#L20) is written starting all the way on the left (so the code_block definition should be written without any tabs in front of it); otherwise the tabs will be used in the tool itself as well as it were which will cause the code not to work.
+Starting with the first, the data are reclassified such that only three classes remain, namely: Pervious as 10, Impervious as 20, and Other as 30.

+Secondly, the ground truth data was reclassified as well, such that here too three classes remain: Pervious (10), Impervious (20), and Other (30).
+Make sure that when the local variables are set for the ground truth reclassification, the [code_block](Scripts/C_Reclassification.py#L20) is written starting all the way on the left (so the code_block definition should be written without any tabs in front of it); otherwise the tabs will be used in the tool itself as well, as it were, which will cause the code not to work.
 Also, no new dataset will be created in this instance; the reclassified values will be added as a new column to the already existing dataset.
 Lastly, it was decided to merge the 'water class' together with the 'other class' as it caused to many mis-classifications.